Citizen's arrest: England and Wales

-A citizen's arrest can be lawfully carried out on any person under section 24A of the Police and Criminal Evidence Act 1984 for an indictable offence, including either way offences (in this section referred to simply as "an offence"), but with some exceptions listed below.
-A few examples of indictable and either way offences are theft, criminal damage, burglary, assault occasioning actual bodily harm, possession of an offensive weapon in a public place, possession of a controlled substance.
+A citizen's arrest can be lawfully carried out on any person under section 24A of the Police and Criminal Evidence Act 1984 for an indictable offence (which by virtue of the Interpretation Act 1978 includes an either way offence), but with some exceptions listed below.

+A few examples of indictable and either way offences are theft, criminal damage, burglary, assault occasioning actual bodily harm, possession of an offensive weapon in a public place, and possession of a controlled substance.
+Further examples of either-way offences are listed under Schedule 1 of the Magistrates Court Act 1980.
 It is thus permissible for any person to arrest without warrant: